Grow Your Audience and Sales With Targeted Email Campaigns

 • Cart abandonment emails: Sent a few hours after a user leaves items in their cart, reminding them to complete the purchase.

 To streamline these processes, use automation tools like Mailchimp, Klaviyo, or ActiveCampaign.
-These platforms allow you to:
+These platforms allow you to set automated workflows triggered by user actions, personalize content dynamically for each segment, and monitor engagement for optimal performance.

 4. Set Clear Goals and Track Metrics